Technical-Debt-Large-Scale/tdmls/Process.md

 Chatterjee 1986 - Chatterjee Samprit, Hadi Ali S. Influential observations, high leverage points, and outliers in linear regression.
 Statistical Science.
 1986;:379–393.

+### H. Final regression model

+Finally, the following regression model was presented as TD (y) and the following features LT (x1), TC (x2), DV (x3) and TS (x4).
+Thus, it was created the following formula  to represent the Multiple Regression Model:

+y = 894.67 + 1.94x1 + 5.48x2 + 53.98x3 − 3298.65x4

 Fox John.
 Applied regression analysis and generalized linear models.
 Sage Publications; 2015.

 Ho Robert.
 Handbook of univariate and multivariate data analysis with IBM SPSS.
 Chapman and Hall/CRC; 2013.